-A main requirement is generally that the claim simply be truthful and not mislead consumers.
+A main requirement is generally that the claim is truthful and does not mislead consumers.

 Nutrient Content Claims

-This is a claim made by the product that characterizes the claims for the nutrient contained within the product.
-This is seen with things like low fat, high in oat bran, and great source of some vitamin.
+This claim by the product characterizes the claims for the nutrient contained within the product.
+This is seen with things like low fat, high in oat bran, and a great source of some vitamins.
 Those are some of the most common that we see.
 There are some large charts in this chapter showing the different claims based on the nutrients that are discussed, so it is important to look through those.

-Health claims describe a relationship between some food substance and the reduced risk of disease, or a condition related to health.
+Health claims describe a relationship between some food substances and reduced disease risk or health-related conditions.
 A statement that lacks either the substance or the reduction in disease or a condition will not be a health claim by definition.
-Some example of claims are the improvement of performance, improvement in appetite, and the increase muscle growth.
+Some examples of claims are an improvement in performance, an improvement in appetite, and an increase in muscle growth.

 Function and Structure Claims and Related Dietary Supplement Claims

-These has historically appeared on dietary supplements and conventional foods.
-These describe the role of a nutrient or some ingredient in the diet that intends to affect the standard structure or function of the human body. one claim that is quite popular would be the claim that calcium will build strong bones.
+This has historically appeared in dietary supplements and conventional foods.
+These describe the role of a nutrient or some ingredient in the diet that intends to affect the standard structure or function of the human body.
+One claim that is quite popular would be the claim that calcium will build strong bones.